 During the war with Spain, when he headed the Anti-Quaker party, he vied with Isaac Norris the younger for a seat in Pennsylvania’s provincial Assembly; during this 1742 election he barely cleared himself of responsibility for the rioting that occurred.

 In early disputes between the colonies and their mother country, he sided strongly with the colonists.
 In spite of that, he was opposed to the Declaration of Independence, and after its passage he retired from public life to return to England.
-In 1779 he revisited Philadelphia and, by adding a codicil to his will, freed his slaves at his death the following year.
+In 1779 he revisited Philadelphia and, by adding a codicil to his will, freed the enslaved people he owned at his death the following year.